 The unemployment rate edged down slightly in February 2015, to 5.5%.
 While the unemployment rate for teenagers decreased 1.7% to 17.1%, the rate for adult men (5.2%) and women (4.9%) remained relatively unchanged.
 This is a good sign for the US economy, as jobs continue to grow.
 There is one area, in particular, that has a very promising forecast: supply chain leaders.
 The US Bureau of Labor Statistics estimates that jobs in logistics will increase 26% between 2010 and 2020.
 The problem?
 Today’s leaders are nearing retirement age and there is a shortage of available talent to fill these positions.
 While there are many great college programs out there to help guide the next generation of supply chain leaders, there is not enough interest to fill the demand.
 This could have disastrous effects on the overall state of logistics in the future.
 Without enough qualified leaders, will the logistical processes we take for granted today (same or next day shipping, worldwide availability of produce during all seasons, etc.) become a thing of the past?
 Probably not.
 But without the right people in place, the processes can only hold up for so long.
 And when the processes begin to break down, logistics costs will rise.
 And that is when things will get interesting.
 So for any readers out there in college, or with kids in or nearing college, a helpful “push” towards a career in supply chain might not be a bad idea.
 In fact, it just might be a very lucrative one.

 And now, on to the news.

 That’s all for this week.
-Enjoy the weekend and the song of the, The Times They Are A-Changing by Bob Dylan.
+Enjoy the weekend and the song of the week, The Clash’s I Fought the Law.